 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 Keep things light and easy with this no-cook salad filled with fresh, juicy tomatoes, crunchy corn, and peppery basil.
 It's the ultimate, no-sweat side dish for grilled meat or fish.

 Use only the freshest, sweetest corn for this recipe.
-The kind that’s so tender and sweet you can eat it raw, since that's exactly what happens here!
+The kind that’s so tender and sweet you can eat it raw since that's exactly what happens here!
 Yes, you can eat corn raw, and this salad takes full advantage of its ultra-sweetness by pairing it with bright, acidic tomatoes.
 Use ripe, high-quality tomatoes for the best results.
 Add fresh basil and you have a very summery combination.
 This salad packs well and is good for cookouts, picnics, and more.

 - 1/4 teaspoon fine sea salt

 - 1 shallot (or 1/4 small red onion)

 - 3 ears corn